AutomateThePlanet/Bellatrix-Documentation/docs/api-automation/all-request-types.md

 ---
 layout: default
 title:  "All Request Types"
-excerpt: "Learn what are all Bellatrix API request types and how to use them.."
+excerpt: "Learn what are all BELLATRIX API request types and how to use them.."
 date:   2018-06-23 06:50:17 +0200
 parent: api-automation
 permalink: /api-automation/all-request-types/